Louis-Chevalier/NetworkSandboxScripts/README.md

 # NetworkSandboxScripts
-Scripts made to easily deploy containers in order to test out code C code for Network Projects.
-Made to imitate the COE768 lab configuration and allow students to test at home
+Scripts made to easily deploy _blank_ containers in order to test out C code for Network Projects.
+Made to imitate the COE768 lab configuration and allow students to test there own network code at home, instead of having to find time to travel to the actual lab.

-# Docker Network Automation Script

 ## Overview
 This project provides a simple shell script to automatically **build a Fedora-based Docker image** and create a network of containers for testing distributed systems, peer-to-peer setups, or networking labs.